 - Weight loss in obese individuals significantly lowers the risk of health problems and early death.
 For example, knee pain may be significantly reduced with weight loss through a diet and exercise program.

-- Obesity medications are used in combination with lifestyle changes.
+- Obesity medications are typically used in combination with lifestyle changes.

 - Liraglutide (Saxenda) is approved as the fifth available obesity drug in the United States.
 It is approved for use when a medical problem such as high blood pressure, diabetes, or elevated cholesterol is also present.
 Liraglutide is used to help control blood glucose in type-2 diabetics, but may promote weight loss in some patients.
 This medication is given by injection.

 - Obesity medications have been shown to help reduce risk factors for heart disease, but they have not yet been proven to reduce the risk of cardiovascular events or death, except in people with type 2 diabetes.

-- A review of several studies has shown that bariatric surgery patients lose more body weight compared to patients receiving nonsurgical treatment.
+- Patients who have bariatric surgery lose more body weight compared to patients receiving nonsurgical treatment.

 - Studies have shown that bariatric surgery appears to produce better glucose control than medical therapy alone in the short term.
 More research is necessary to assess long-term outcomes.
 Whether surgery should be recommended for patients with a BMI of 35 or greater or with a BMI of 30 or greater and comorbidities is not fully established or agreed-upon.